14 Software and Services Made Free During COVID-19

 With an aim to extend their services during these tough times, many software companies started offering their products and services for free to enterprises.
 This was also an opportunity for these businesses to present their product to prospective clients for sample testing.
 A win-win situation for both, let’s take a look at few of the popular software and services that were made free during this pandemic:

 On a page of his blog, the password manager 1Password announces that it will allow companies to use the 1Password Business version for free for 6 months so that their teams can have their passwords easily.
-To take advantage of this, simply register on the page dedicated to the offer, which will skip the usual limit of 14 days of testing.
+To take advantage of this, simply register on the page dedicated to the offer, which will skip the usual limit of 14 days of software testing.

 In an official press release published on its site on March 12, Adobe announced that it offers free access to its applications at home if organizations request it.
 This offer will be maintained until May 31, 2020.